RaeesBhatti/ssh-agent-helper/README.md

 E.g. `ssh-agent-helper.exe -r -a %USERPROFILE%\.ssh\id_rsa`.
 And you can use `--unregister-startup` or `-u` to disable run at Windows startup.

-You can get the usage by invoking the program with `--help` switch.
+You can get the usage information by invoking the program with `--help` switch.

 ## How can I contribute?
 Try to use use and report bugs if you face any.
 Suggest any ideas you think can make this project better.